n2o/reveal-cljs/README.md

     clj -m figwheel.main -b dev -r

+`-b` indicates the targeted build `dev`, which can be configured in `dev.cljs.edn`.

+`-r` opens a REPL.

-which opens your browser at [localhost:9500](http://localhost:9500/).
+Figwheel opens your browser at [localhost:9500](http://localhost:9500/).
 This will auto compile and send all changes to the browser without the need to reload.

 Open Speaker Notes by pressing <kbd>s</kbd>.